peterhinch/micropython-samples/encoders/ENCODERS.md

 possibly with a CR low pass filter and a schmitt trigger.
 This clearly won't work if the pulse rate from actual shaft rotation exceeds this limit.

+In a careful test on a Pyboard 1.1 with an optical encoder pulses were occasionally missed.
+My guess is that, on rare occasions, pulses can arrive too fast for even hard IRQ's to keep track.
+For machine tool applications, the conclusion would seem to be that hardware decoding or possibly a rate limiting circuit is required.

 # Problem 3: Concurrency

 The presented code samples use interrupts in order to handle the potentially